dswhitley/satellite/publish-promote/roles/promote/README.md

 version as Library and it is unlikely that that is the desired effect.  ***so be careful in the order of promotion!***

-The *promote* task attempts to run in an asynchronous manner.
-Than a `hammer` command is used to query the tasks on the Satellite.
-It is currently configured to wait 5 minutes between attempts for 5 attempts.
+The *promote* task is not run asynchronously.
+That means that each promotion will wait for the previous to finish.
+This can add some time, but is overall a better approach.

 Requirements
 ------------